Sopra Steria: Controversies

 In the UK, the National Audit Office found that NHS SBS first recognized in January 2014 that patients might have come to harm as a result of what was, at the time, a growing backlog of undelivered paperwork.
 Although staff raised concerns, the company did not alert the department or NHS England until March 2016.
 The NAO concluded that the company had been "obstructive and unhelpful" with regard to the subsequent inquiry launched by NHS England.
 In 2017, a UK Commons public accounts committee was informed that at least 12,000 missing papers – possibly including patient records and cancer tests – had not been processed by the company.

 In 2019, several members of the British Parliament, concerned about "grave problems" in Sopra Steria's £91 million contract to manage post-Brexit biometric services for immigrants, wrote to the National Audit Office to request an urgent investigation into the quality of service, responding to allegations that the company was charging "extortionate" rates to the vulnerable.

+In 2021, Belgium signed a contract with Sopra Steria for the unification and modernization of various legacy police databases into a modern system, "i-Police".
+The project was canceled near the end of 2025 without any tangible results, after 76 million EUR had been paid out to Sopra Steria.
+Internal police reports lamented that after several years Sopra Steria still lacked essential technical knowledge about the main databases involved.